nadialathan/J296/README.md

 **Daniel Chavarria**

 Daniel is the Public Works Director for the City of Richmond.
-He can provide insight as to why collisions overall are down in Richmond because public works manages traffic safety and road management.
+He can provide insight into why collisions overall are down in Richmond because public works manages traffic safety and road management.
 Although he is relatively new to the position (~one year in I believe), he can provide information about any traffic calming projects or other safety measures that have been installed within the last few years.

 Contact info: daniel_chavarria@ci.richmond.ca.us